CacioA/CacioA/README.md

 <h1 align="center">👋 Hi, I'm Antonio</h1>
 <h3 align="center">Final year Computer Science - University of Greenwich.</h3>
-<h3 align="center">Passionate about Machine Learning and software development with a focus on Java.</h3>
+<h3 align="center">Passionate about Machine Learning with Python and software development with a focus on Java.</h3>

 - 🔭 I’m currently working on [a ML project about the size and value of Romanian Forests.](https://github.com/CacioA/Romanian_Forests_90_19_ML/)